Hard Forks in Bitcoin, Ethereum, and Other Cryptocurrencies

-TIP: A block chain is a ledger of transactions (and is where the ownership of coins is recorded).
-Anyone who held coins before a fork, and during the fork, therefore and necessarily has coins on both forks after the fork has occurred.
+TIP: A blockchain is a ledger of transactions (and is where the ownership of coins is recorded).
+Anyone who held coins before a fork, and during the fork, therefore will necessarily have coins on both forks after the fork has occurred.
 It is not necessary to hold the original coin after the fork has occurred.
-With forks there is a snapshot date, where a snapshot of the ledger is captured.
+With forks, there is a snapshot date, where a snapshot of the ledger is captured.
 The snapshot happens at a block number, the block number is important with forks, the calendar date is only important in understanding when the block number occurred.
-Thus, in general, if one wants to “be in for the fork” and thus get “free coins” they must have their transaction added to the ledger before the snapshot occurs.
+Thus, in general, if one wants to “be in for the fork,” and thus get “free coins” they must have their transaction added to the ledger before the snapshot occurs.

-In more technical terms: A hard fork is a term that describes a major change to blockchain protocol which make previously invalid blocks/transactions valid (or vice-versa).
-This can be used to keep the same coin with major changes to the blockchain, or to create a new coin.
+In more technical terms: A hard fork is a term that describes a major change to blockchain protocol which makes previously invalid blocks or transactions valid (or vice-versa).
+This can be used to keep the same coin with major changes to the blockchain or to create a new coin.
 This requires all nodes (all computers that connect to the cryptocurrency’s network) to upgrade to the latest version of the protocol software if they want to use the new coin or blockchain (or to maintain the existing protocol if they want to use the old coin or blockchain).

 TIP: Segwit, Segwit2x, Bitcoin Cash, and Bitcoin Gold are all different hard forks in Bitcoin that happened or are happening in 2017.
-The Segwits change the blockchain but keep the Bitcoin name (although there is some conflict over how this will work with Segwit2x).
-Meanwhile, Cash created new coins (and Gold is projected to do the same).
+The Segwits change the blockchain but keep the Bitcoin name (although there is some conflict over how this will work with Segwit2x if that chain ever goes live).
+Meanwhile, Cash creates new coins (and Gold did the same).
 See a Segwit explainer.